 Before you use any soundproofing material to reduce or block sound travel to your room, you have to know how sound travels.
-Well, we all know that sound is a form of energy that travels like waves in the air.
+Well, we all know that a sound is a form of energy that travels like waves in the air.
 If you didn’t know it before then, you would know very clearly.

-Sound travels through the air from the source, and as the air is everywhere, so the sound.
+Sound travels through the air from the source, and as the air is everywhere, so is the sound.
 Basically, when a source vibrates, it pushes the air forward and creates sound.
 Later with the air traveling by vibrating each of the particles, the sound travels with it as well.
 And when the air hits a solid surface, only then does it stop traveling further.
 So a solid surface can block sound for good.
 It gets muffled and distorted if the sound hits a relatively soft surface.

 Hence, as we are talking about padding or foam in this article, then the question is can it block the noise entirely, or does it just reduce it?
 To know how effective foam soundproofing is, we must know the difference between blocking noise and absorbing it.

-How Well Does Soundproof Padding or Foam Work
+How Well Does Soundproof Foam Work?

-Now let’s come to the point where we will know does soundproof padding works or not?
+Now let’s come to the point where we will know does soundproof padding works or not.
 We are entirely sure that acoustic foams absorb sounds, and they are budget-friendly as well.

 Okay, the acoustic foam does indeed absorb sound, but there are some soundproof foam materials that, if you use them accordingly, can block sound also.
-So below, we will talk about both sounds absorbing and sound blocking using padding or foam.
+So below, we will talk about both sound absorbing and sound blocking using padding or foam.